YS-HZAU/protoplast-TRIBE/README.md

 ###################################################################################

 Assuming you get your fastq files from NGS platform, files from each sample should be in the same one folder.

-# run raw_data_to_vcf.sh to get the RDVs data in VCF format
-# use R for further studies
+1.run raw_data_to_vcf.sh to get the RDVs data in VCF format 2.use R for further studies